Taliban release prominent Afghan academic Faizullah Jalal | DW | 11.01.2022

 Jalal's family said that the account cited by the Taliban was not the professor and was a fake account.

-Hasina Jalal said she had reported the matter to Twitter on January 5, adding hat her father had never been active on the platform.
+Hasina Jalal said she had reported the matter to Twitter on January 5, adding that her father had never been active on the platform.

 Shortly after news of Jalal's arrest circulated, there was an outpouring of support from various quarters.
 There was also condemnation with calls for the professor's immediate release.

-In addition to being heavily critical of the Taliban's policies he also referred to their spokesman as a "calf."
+In addition to being heavily critical of the Taliban's policies, he referred to Naeem as a "calf."

 The professor was widely praised by Taliban critics for his courage in expressing his views.
 At the time, many social media users changed their profile pictures to that of Jalal.